György Sárosi: The evolution of Sárosi

-Because of his class on the ball, Sarosi was gradually deployed further forward in the FTC formation – first as an attacking midfielder, and then as a striker.
-It was in the former position that he headlined their inconceivable 11-1 thrashing of Ujpest, who had just won the league title, in the 1933 Hungarian Cup final, scoring a hat-trick and setting up another four goals.
+Because of his class with the ball, Sárosi was gradually deployed further forward in the FTC formation – first as an attacking midfielder, and then as a striker.
+It was in the former position that he headlined their inconceivable 11-1 thrashing of Újpest, who had just won the league title, in the 1933 Hungarian Cup final, scoring a hat-trick and setting up another four goals.
 But it was in attack that he most often appeared during his 17 years in the green and white.
 There, he averaged at least a goal per game for eight successive seasons from 1935/36, and twice finished as top scorer in the Hungarian top flight.
-Sarosi also remains the most prolific marksman in the history of the Mitropa Cup, a prestigious competition for clubs from, among other countries, Austria, Czechoslovakia, Hungary and Italy – then all leading powers in European football.

 From 15 December 1935 (Ferencváros - III.
 Ker.
-5: 1), already as dr. György Sárosi was featured.
-In addition to sports, he also cared about his future, studying in his spare time because he wanted to graduate.
-During theMitropa Cup battles of 1935, Ferencváros was knocked out of the AS by Rome 3: 1 on June 16 in Rome.
-In the rebound on Üllői út on June 22 (Ferencváros - AS Róma 8: 0 (3: 0)), Sárosi scored 4 goals.
-In 1937, Ferencváros was the winner of Mitropa Cup.
-In the semi-finals, Austria was beaten out of Újpest.
-18 July 1937 in Vienna: Austria - Ferencváros 4: 1.
-The Fradi played poorly, the Viennese were confident of making progress.
+5:1) he was already featured as dr. György Sárosi.
+In addition to sports, he also cared about his future, studying in his spare time because he wanted to graduate at law.
+Sárosi also remains the most prolific marksman in the history of the Mitropa Cup, a prestigious competition for clubs from, among other countries, Austria, Czechoslovakia, Hungary and Italy – then all leading powers in European football.
+"Gyurka", as he was nicknamed, helped Ferencváros finish second in 1935 and 1938, and played the leading role in their 1937 triumph.

+During the Mitropa Cup battles of 1935, Ferencváros was beaten by AS Roma 3:1 on June 16 in Rome.
+In the victorious rebound on Üllői út on June 22, Ferencváros - AS Róma 8:0 (3:0), Sárosi scored 4 goals.